music-encoding/guidelines/_guidelines-v3/01-shared/03-sharedTextualElements/05-sharedAnnotations.md

 other elements using their **@xml:id** attribute values, as in the following
 example:

-{% include plainExample.html example="examples/shared/shared-sample011.xml" valid="true" version=page.version %}
+{% include mei example="shared/shared-sample011.xml" valid="true" %}